deepaktwr/BitFrames/README.md

    }
 ```

-into your gradles as library uses databinding.
+into your gradle as library uses databinding.

 **_*_** the library have dependencies of picasso and pallete to load images and fetch pallete.please don't include these depedencies into your own build.gradle, you may use them directly from the library.